hiroharu-kato/neural_renderer/comparison_with_opendr.md

 In practical applications, important supervision signals do not necessarily appear on the edges of polygons.
 Therefore, our gradients are more suitable for the optimization of vertices.

-## Our differentiation is affected by the objective function
+## Our back-prop is affected by the objective function

 In the above examples, the loss function was "the specified pixel should be darker".
 Rather, what happens when the loss function is "the specified pixel should be brighter"?